Mission statementIt is responsible for:

 - Enhancing links with the social partners at various levels, along with key international institutions and other global socio-economic actors (e.g., multinational enterprises and global union federations).

-How does DIALOGUE deliver these services?
+How does GOVERNANCE deliver these services?

-DIALOGUE services are delivered to tripartite constituents through a combination of three activities, ranging from advocacy and the provision of technical advice to member States and social partners, the generation of original research, to knowledge-sharing activities.
+GOVERNANCE services are delivered to tripartite constituents through a combination of three activities, ranging from advocacy and the provision of technical advice to member States and social partners, the generation of original research, to knowledge-sharing activities.
 Gender considerations cross-cut through all these activities:

 - Helping to design and implement national labour laws and regulations;